ashweeni-b/c-practice-problems/21-sum-of-natural-numbers/README.md

 ## Sum of n natural numbers

 ### Problem Statement
-Take a number (num) from user and output the sum of first n natural numbers and print the numbers in reverse
+Take a number (num) from user and output the sum of first n natural numbers and print the numbers in reverse. <br>
+Also calculate the sum using recursive function. <br>

 ---